Stork-Oracle/stork-external/cli/stork-publisher-agent/README.md

 ```
 The only information you need to pass is the asset's name, its price and the timestamp you observed that price in nanos.
 You can pass multiple price updates in one websocket message.

+## Give Stork Your Public Key
+Let Stork know your public key(s) so we can route your data appropriately.

+NEVER SHARE YOUR PRIVATE KEYS WITH ANYONE, INCLUDING ANYONE CLAIMING TO BE A MEMBER OF STORK.
+WE WILL NEVER ASK YOU FOR IT.

 ## Signing Every Update
 To have the agent sign and send every update it receives (rather than using clock and delta update logic), add the configuration `"SignEveryUpdate": true` to your `config.json`.